What is an “Alpine Start”?

 I thank both my clients who continue to climb with me and the companies who have been supporting my gear review section for this growth.

 David grew up skiing in the White Mountains and started climbing at a summer camp just north of Mt.
 Washington when he was 16.
 Those first couple of years solidified climbing as a lifetime passion.
 From 1996-2000 he served in the US Marines and spent the better part of those years traveling the globe (18 countries).
-After returning to civilian life he moved to North Conway to focus on climbing and was hired in 2004 as a Rock and Ice Instructor.
-Since then Dave has taken numerous AMGA courses, most recently attaining a AMGA Single Pitch Instructor Certification.
-He has completed a Level 3 AIARE avalanche course, is a Level 2 Course Leader, holds a valid Wilderness First Responder and is a member of the “A” team of Mountain Rescue Service, and an expert instructor at Wilderness Navigation holding seminars for MRS, AMC, TMC, and EMS.
+After returning to civilian life he moved to North Conway to focus on climbing and was hired in 2004 as a Rock and Ice Instructor with EMS Schools.
+David currently guides for Northeast Mountaineering out of Glen, NH.
+A AMGA certified Single Pitch Instructor he has also completed a Level 3 AIARE avalanche course, is a Level 2 Course Leader, holds a valid Wilderness First Responder certification, and is a member of the “A” team of Mountain Rescue Service, the “Winter Above Treeline” team of Androscoggin Valley Search and Rescue, and an expert instructor at Wilderness Navigation holding seminars for MRS, AMC, TMC, and EMS.

 When Dave isn’t out climbing or guiding people on the cliffs, he enjoys mountain biking, kayaking, hiking, cooking, blogging, and sampling craft beer.
 He lives in Conway, NH with his wife Michelle, son Alexander, and daughter Madalena.